-The reason why this remarkable site has been preserved is because King Edward Mine was used as a teaching facility for the Camborne School of Mines (CSM) for almost 100 years.
+The reason why the buildings and their historic contents were preserved is because King Edward Mine was used as a teaching facility for the Camborne School of Mines (CSM) for almost 100 years from 1897 to 1984.